SpencerNorris/SuperPACs/README.md

 * Enter the project directory
 * Run `docker-compose build`

-Docker Compose will now automatically build all the Docker containers
+Docker Compose will now automatically build all the Docker containers, you may need to run as root for the build to work properly.

 ## Deployment Instructions
 * Run `docker-compose up -d`

 Docker Compose will now start the Docker containers and the website should be running on localhost.
+You may need to run as root, if you do remember to have the environment variables in the root environment.

 # Software Design And Development Documentation.